distribusion/retailer_api_documentation/source/includes/_marketing_carriers.md

 }
 ```

-This endpoint provides the information which parameters are mandatory and which are optional to conduct a booking for a specific marketing carrier.
+This endpoint provides information about which parameters are mandatory, and which are optional to conduct a booking for a specific marketing carrier.

 ### HTTP Request